 Action # Title Description Total Funds Contributing 1.1 Long-term English Learners (LTEL) and English Learners support staff, interventions, and materials Our ELD program follows the CA EL Roadmap for effective practices, and we provide additional support for ELs struggling with academic proficiency.
 EL Specialist supports EL students.
 Differentiated instruction for ELs and LTELs.
 English learner tutors and/or paraprofessional.
 Individualized English Language Development Plan (IELDP).
 Bilingual enrollment specialist.
-Bilingual retention specialist. \$191,300.00 Yes

-Action # Title Description Total Funds Contributing Our EL reclassification rate has surpassed the state average, and we remain committed to providing ongoing support to both EL and Long-Term English Learners (LTELs).
+Bilingual retention specialist.
+Our EL reclassification rate has surpassed the state average, and we remain committed to providing ongoing support to both EL and Long-Term English Learners (LTELs).
 Our aim is to continue an increase in reclassification and improve ELPAC scores.
-EL and LTEL students will benefit from increased services offered by our EL Specialist and EL Paraprofessional.
+EL and LTEL students will \$191,300.00 Yes benefit from increased services offered by our EL Specialist and EL Paraprofessional.
 The EL Specialist will collaborate and train all general education teachers to customize instruction for English Learners and LTELs, and to effectively use the IELDP to provide targeted support.
 Additionally, our team includes a bilingual enrollment specialist and a bilingual retention specialist.
 We anticipate that students' ELPAC scores and reclassification rates will rise through the personalized academic support and attention provided by qualified personnel.
 1.2 All academic interventions and program materials Academic interventions will be provided for our English learners, LTELs, low-income and foster youth students struggling with academic proficiency which will help them improve their skills.
-This action will address any red student groups on the CA Dashboard API: ELA: No students in the red Math: No students in the red Not Eligible for Differentiated Assistance.
-Students have average NWEA MAP scores at the following grade level: Reading: All: 1024 = 8th grade level Ll: 1012 8th grade level Math: All: 1038= 9th grade level Ll: 1019 = 8th grade level To meet these needs, the LEA will provide the following: • Targeted instruction for 1:1 tutor support. • EL Specialist and Teacher collaboration. \$200,940.00 Yes
+This action will address any red student groups on the CA Dashboard API: ELA: No students in the red Math: No students in the red \$200,940.00 Yes Not Eligible for Differentiated Assistance.
+Students have average NWEA MAP scores at the following grade level: Reading: Dog 20 of 1